-When we first bought our house in 2013 we didn’t do much work in the rear garden, our focus was on renovating the actual house.
-In 2016, with most of the renovation work complete, we turned our attention to the garden.
-So far we have: removed the old patio at the rear of the house, levelled this area and had a new patio installed; put up new fencing on both sides of the garden (even though we’re only responsible for one side) and at the rear.
-We erected two new outbuildings (read about it here) last year, but that work took longer than expected and we ran out of time, daylight and good weather before we could finish off the garden in 2017.
-Now it’s 2018 and it’s about time we joined the front and back together to complete the picture.
+When we first bought our house in we didn’t do much work in the rear garden, our focus was on renovating the actual house.
+By 2016, with most of the renovation work complete, we turned our attention to the garden.
+To date, we have: removed the old patio at the rear of the house, levelled the area and had a new patio installed; put up new fencing on both sides of the garden (even though we’re only responsible for one side) and at the rear.
+Let year (2017), we erected two new outbuildings (read about it here) that took longer to complete than we expected – we ran out of time, daylight and good weather before we could finish off the garden.
+It’s now 2018 and it’s time to finish off the landscaping.

 I’d made dozens of drawings and SketchUp models of how I wanted the centre part of the garden to look.
 I had a good idea of what needed to be done and I was anxious to get going.
 This is the last large house project to complete and, when finished, we finally might be able to relax in our home.
 It’s been pretty much six years of continuous DIY, from doing up the previous house and flat (to sell them), to renovating this house and we’ve had enough.
 Unfortunately, the severe winter at the start of 2018 (our first real snow since 2008), delayed commencement of this final phase of work.